mandereh/alx-higher_level_programming/0x08-python-more_classes/README.md

-3-rectangle.py -> Write a class Rectangle that defines a rectangle by: (based on 2-rectangle.py) 4-rectangle.py -> Write a class Rectangle that defines a rectangle by: (based on 3-rectangle.py) 5-rectangle.py -> Write a class Rectangle that defines a rectangle by: (based on 4-rectangle.py)
+3-rectangle.py -> Write a class Rectangle that defines a rectangle by: (based on 2-rectangle.py) 4-rectangle.py -> Write a class Rectangle that defines a rectangle by: (based on 3-rectangle.py) 5-rectangle.py -> Write a class Rectangle that defines a rectangle by: (based on 4-rectangle.py) 6-rectangle.py -> Write a class Rectangle that defines a rectangle by: (based on 5-rectangle.py)